 And when you find some fear, big or small, congratulate yourself.
 Because you’ve just discovered your chance to step up and be braver, right this instant.

-Get a free copy of the book 21 Insights for 21st Century Creatives
+Read the book, 21 Insights for 21st Century Creatives

-I received such enthusiastic feedback on this article that I turned it into a book 21 Insights for 21st Century Creatives.
+I received such enthusiastic feedback on this article that I expanded it into a book, 21 Insights for 21st Century Creatives.